alexspurling/elm-recipes/random/README.md

 List to produce a new List).

 Don't worry if at this point you're still not sure what is going on here.
-It took me a while to wrap my head around the chaining logic of `Generator`s.
+It took me a while to wrap my head around the chaining logic of `Generators`.
 Just remember that any type you might have can be broken down into its simple primitives and then chained together again with either `andThen` or `map`.

 #### Actually generating random values